wenchieh/wenchieh.github.io/_pages/about.md

     - Passion, determination, and preservation to conduct high-quality research.
     - Good communication and collaboration skills.
     - Strong coding ability (C/C++ or Python).
-2. Hiring tenure-track faculties and postdocs in DM/ML:
+2. Hiring tenure-track faculty and postdocs in DM/ML:
-    - With PhD degree (or graduate soon)
+    - With a Ph.D degree (or graduate soon)
     - At least three first-author papers on top-tier conferences
 3. Hiring PhD students from USTC and masters:
     - English (CET-6 score 500+, or equal levels)
     - Strong mathematics foundations (calculus, linear algebra, optimization, information theory,  probability and statistics, etc.)
 4. Hiring master students and undergraduate interns:
     - Good foundation in mathematics (calculus, linear algebra, probability and statistics)
-    - Experience in high-level competitions (e.g., ACM-ICPC, KDD-Cup, ) or top-tier publications will be preferred.
+    - Experience in high-level competitions (e.g., ACM-ICPC, KDD-Cup) or top-tier publications will be preferred.

 <span style="color:red">
-I am looking for self-motivated undergraduate interns, master, and Ph.D. students with solid mathematical backgrounds and coding skills.
+I am looking for self-motivated undergraduate interns and master, and Ph.D. students with solid mathematical backgrounds and coding skills.
 Feel free to drop me an email with your CV if interested.
 I am also open to discussions and collaborations on the topics mentioned above!
 </span>